cloudpedagogy/data-science-programming/README.md

 # Health Data Science Programming outline:

+Unlock the power of Python programming, data science, and critical learning skills.
+Let's embark on this exciting adventure together and empower you to achieve your goals in the world of Python and data science!

 - [Introduction to Python Programming](https://github.com/cloudpedagogy/introduction-python/blob/main/README.md)
 - [Intermediate course in Python Programming](https://github.com/cloudpedagogy/intermediate-python/blob/main/README.md)
 - [Object Orientated Programming with Python](https://github.com/cloudpedagogy/object-oriented-python/blob/main/README.md)